 Your sex life is good (hell, it may be great).
 You have sex regularly and it’s fun and satisfying for all parties.
 But you’re usually the one who plays the role of the seducer.
 Initiating sex usually falls on you.
 Why do some women hardly ever make the first move, and how should you bring up your desire?

-Nicole Prause, a sex psychophysiologist who studies arousal and orgasms, suggests the disparity may be less about traditional societal biases and more about the fact that women get aroused differently than men — and may need a little help getting started.
-Prause has observed, for instance, that even when women’s genitals respond to stimuli, they do not always report feeling aroused.
+Dr. Nicole Prause, a sex psychophysiologist and neuroscientist and who studies arousal and orgasms, suggests the disparity may be less about traditional societal biases and more about the fact that women get aroused differently than men — and may need a little help getting started.
+For instance, Prause has observed that even when women’s genitals respond to stimuli, they do not always report feeling aroused.

-“Women just have fewer internal cues telling them ‘hey, you are having a little sexual response to that, think you might want to have sex?’”
-Prause told Fatherly.
+“Women just have fewer internal cues telling them ‘hey, you are having a little sexual response to that, think you might want to have sex?’” she says.
 Family therapist Jill Whitney agrees.
-“Men often feel desire first and then get aroused,” she told Fatherly.
+“Men often feel desire first and then get aroused,” she said.
 For women, it’s the opposite.
 “Often, women don’t feel desire until they’re already aroused.”

 Although older data indicates that traditionally-gendered sex roles can discourage women from making the first move, there’s evidence that this is shifting.
 Women are reporting less inhibition and more confidence when it comes to initiating sex, and up to 72 percent of college-aged men say they prefer that.
 Studies across cultures consistently conclude that women have lower sex drives compared to men, and some show that long-term relationships can deplete this drive even further.
 However, more nuanced studies of couples suggest that men and women may just be misinterpreting each others’ sexual interests, which present differently.
 Overall, heterosexual women tend to overestimate their partner’s libidos, whereas men tend to underestimate the sexual interests of women.